SkygearIO/skygear-doc/content/server/configuring.md

 * `MASTER_KEY` - string, for potentially destructive operations and request options restricted to system administrators
 * `CORS_HOST` - string, hostname for cross origin access control
+* `SLAVE` - boolean, specify `true` to run skygear-server is in slave mode.
+If you have multiple skygear-servers running behind a load balancer, you should dedicate one skygear-server as leader and enable slave mode on all the rest.
+When slave mode is enabled, features such as pubsub and cron jobs are disabled on slaves so the slaves will not be in conflict with the leader, meaning that only one instance of skygear-server will be running these features.

 ### Token store related
 * `TOKEN_STORE` - the backing store for user token, supporting `fs`,